makeabilitylab/physcomp/arduino/buttons.md

 This circuit will "sort of" work but has a problem related to a "floating pin" when the switch is open.
 {: .fs-1 }

-However, if you do this, what will the digital input pin read when the switch is **open** (*i.e,* the button is **not** pressed).
+However, if you do this, what will the digital input pin read when the switch is **open** (that is, when the button is **not** pressed).
 Well, this is called a "floating pin" and it's not good.
-A floating pin is susceptible to randomly oscillating between `HIGH` and `LOW`. <!-- TODO: add in reasons why pin could oscillate -->
+A floating pin is susceptible to randomly oscillating between `HIGH` and `LOW`.
+See the animation below. <!-- TODO: add in reasons why pin could oscillate -->

 ![Animation showing a floating pin condition when a button is just hooked up to 5V without a pull-down resistor](assets/movies/Arduino_Button_SchematicsAndDiagrams_PullDownResistorWalkthrough_Animation-FloatingPin-Optimized.gif)